 - New tougher glass

 - IP68 waterproofing

 Being an "S" model, the display and design is the same as the model it directly replaces, the iPhone X. That edge-to-edge 5.8-inch OLED display is still stunning with the top "notch" that's packed full of sensors the only thing interrupting the design.

 To say that Apple started a trend might be giving it too much credit, but it certainly validated notch design and pretty much all smartphones have followed.
 Here Apple hasn't changed the design at all, meaning you'll also still get the same glass back with wireless charging, and same stainless-steel core and the same overall quality look and feel.

 There are design tweaks, or more precisely, improvements to the build on iPhone XS as well as improvements to the wireless charging.

-Available in the Space Grey and Silver options as previously, there's a new Gold version too.
-The gold is more a muted gold rather than what we would call jewellery gold, while the back sports a subtler "nude" colour that is popular in posh high heel shoes.
+Available in the Space Grey and Silver options as previously, a new Gold version is also available.
+But this gold is more a muted gold rather than what we would call jewellery gold, while the back sports a subtler "nude" colour that is popular in posh high heel shoes.
 Christian Louboutin eat your heart out.
 It's not brash as you might think, and certainly not bling in a crass way.
 In fact, we rather like it.